sveltejs/svelte/documentation/docs/06-runtime/02-context.md

 ## Encapsulating context interactions

-The above methods are very unopionated about how to use them.
+The above methods are very unopinionated about how to use them.
 When your app grows in scale, it's worthwhile to encapsulate setting and getting the context into functions and properly type them.

 ```ts
 // @errors: 2304